21 Top Yokohama Attractions You Must Visit in 2026

 1. Stroll Through the Serene Sankeien Garden

-Visitor details (2026): Open daily 9:00-17:00 (last entry 16:30).
-Admission is 700 yen for adults, 200 yen for children.
-Access the garden from Negishi Station (JR Keihin-Tohoku Line) via a 10-minute bus ride to the Honmoku Sankeien-mae stop.
-For travel tips, find local insights and consider exploring more Yokohama experiences that combine culture and nature.
+Visitor details (2026): Open daily 9:00–17:00 (last entry 16:30).
+Admission 900 yen adults, 200 yen children.
+Access from Negishi Station (JR Keihin-Tohoku Line) via the bus to Honmoku Sankeien-mae (10 minutes).
+For the full route plus tea-house stops, see our Sankeien Garden guide.

 2. Immerse Yourself in the Cup Noodles Museum Yokohama

 The Cup Noodles Museum tells the story of Momofuku Ando, the inventor of instant ramen, through creative exhibits that trace the evolution of one of the world's most consumed foods.
-The highlight for most visitors is the My Cup Noodles Factory on the third floor, where you design your own cup packaging and choose from four soup bases and 12 toppings to create a one-of-a-kind souvenir.
-Downstairs, the Noodles Bazaar recreates an Asian night market with miniature bowls of noodles from eight countries for 400 yen each.
+The highlight for most visitors is the My Cup Noodles Factory on the third floor, where you design your own cup packaging and pick from four soup bases and 12 toppings to create a one-of-a-kind souvenir.
+Downstairs, the Noodles Bazaar recreates an Asian night market with miniature bowls from eight countries for 400 yen each.

 3. Explore the Historic Yokohama Red Brick Warehouse